The average cost of adding an addition in New Jersey is $86,460. This data is based on actual project costs as reported by ImproveNet.

 Two Story Extensions – Two Story Extensions are designed to enlarge a home which has enough height but could use some extra length or width.
 They can be built on any side of the house, and room size is dependent on available space and your wants.

 Second Story Extensions – Second Story Extensions are for homes with one level that would like to add a second story to their home.
-To achieve this project, the entire roof is removed from the home and the second story extension is added on, followed by the roofing installation as well as the repair of HVAC, air, electrical, and anything else that had to be removed to put the extension in place.
+A second story addition cost is greater because to achieve this project, the entire roof is removed from the home.
+The second story extension is added on, followed by the roofing installation as well as the repair of HVAC, air, electrical, and anything else that had to be removed to put the extension in place.

 Bedroom Additions – A bedroom addition “home extension” will be built onto an exterior wall of your choice with a crawl space foundation.
 Roofing and Siding will be matched to your existing house.